 - (Recommended) Store your definition in Simplifier.net for version management, comments and collaboration.

-If you have created the StructureDefinition, register it in Firely Server using any of the methods mentioned in Controlling the Conformance Resources.
+If you have created the StructureDefinition, register it in Firely Server using any of the methods mentioned in Conformance Resources.
 As an example we will issue an update interaction on the Administration API:

 PUT <base-url>/administration/StructureDefinition/Foo Content-Type=application/fhir+json; fhirVersion=3.0